 Latest Industry Snapshot

-- Over 30 Indigenous-owned and operated savanna fire projects
+- 33 Indigenous-owned and operated savanna fire projects

 - Enabling improved Indigenous fire management over 17.9 million ha of north Australian savanna